-All credit requirements (as described in Section 26, Attachment K of the Market Services Tariff) applicable to NHFPTCCs commencing at the start of the Capability Period shall be satisfied on or before the date for nominations set forth in Attachment D of the this Manual, unless such date is otherwise extended by the NYISO.
+All credit requirements (as described in Section 26, Attachment K of the Services Tariff) applicable to NHFPTCCs must be satisfied.
+Credit requirements required to be satisfied prior to the effective date of the applicable NHFPTCCs must be satisfied on or before the date for nominations set forth in Attachment D of this Manual, unless such date is otherwise extended by the NYISO.

-8.1.7 Term
+8.1.7 Initial Term of Non-Historic Fixed Price TCCs

 All NHFPTCCs have an initial term of two years.
-Purchased NHFPTCCs may be renewed annually in one year terms for a total duration of no more than 10-ten years.
+Purchased NHFPTCCs may be renewed annually in oneyear terms for a total duration of no more than ten years.
 An LSE that chooses not to renew its NHFPTCC, or fails to pay for an initial or renewed NHFPTCC, forfeits its entitlement to further renewals of that NHFPTCC.

-8.1.8 Annual Renewal Declarations
+8.1.8 Annual Renewal Declarations for Non-Historic Fixed PriceTCCs

 LSEs holding NHFPTCCs, and Agents appointed for the purpose of obtaining NHFPTCCs, intending to renew such TCCs, shall submit annual renewal notifications to the NYISO for such NHFPTCCs.
-Reductions in the number of NHFPTCCs that LSEs or Agents renew, over those initially purchased (by Point of Withdrawal), will continue for future renewals of that NHFPTCC.
+Reductions in the number of NHFPTCCs that LSEs or Agents renew, over those initially purchased (by path), will continue for future renewals of that NHFPTCC.

-8.1.9 Change in Agent to Hold Non-Historic Fixed Price TCC
+8.1.9 Change in Agent to Hold Initial Purchase of Non-Historic Fixed Price TCCs

-In the event an LSE changes its Agent, it must submit documentation substantially in the form of Attachment J-B1 and any other information required by the NYISO.
+In the event an LSE changes its Agent, it must submit documentation substantially in the form of Attachment J-B1 of this Manual and any other information required by the NYISO.
 Upon receipt, the NYISO will update its records to reflect the change in Agent.

-8.1.10 Prices for Purchases of Non-Historic Fixed Price TCCs
+8.1.10 Prices for Initial Purchases of Non-Historic Fixed Price TCCs